complxalgorithm/TweetKeywordMapper/README.md

 ## Requirements
 1. Python 3
+2. Pip
-2. Tweepy
+3. Tweepy
-3. Pandas
+4. Pandas
-4. GeoPandas
+5. GeoPandas
-5. Matplotlib
+6. Matplotlib
-6. Numpy
+7. Numpy
-7. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
+8. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
     - This is only required if you want to map your results using ArcGIS Pro.
     - The only way to install this library is by purchasing an ArcGIS Pro license and installed the software onto your machine.